MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/how-to-hide-the-ribbon-when-access-starts.md

 mtps_version: v=office.15
 ---

-# How to: Hide the Ribbon When Access Starts
+# Hide the ribbon when Access starts

 **Applies to:** Access 2013 | Office 2013